numworks/epsilon/docs/index.md

 ### Working with limited memory

 Our device has 256 KB of RAM.
 That's very little memory by today's standards.
-That being said, by writing code carefuly, a huge lot can be achieved in that space.
+That being said, by writing code carefully, a huge lot can be achieved in that space.
 After all, that's 64 times more memory than the computer of the Apollo mission!

 #### Stack memory